-&lt;sup>3 Since 1982 the exposure of the nine top U.S. banks in Latin America as a percentage of primary capital was reduced from 179.8 in June 1982 to 74.9 in September 1989 (ECLA~, 1990: 43).
+7 - Since 1982 the exposure of the nine top U.S. banks in Latin America as a percentage of primary capital was reduced from 179.8 in June 1982 to 74.9 in September 1989 (ECLA, 1990: 43).

-&lt;sup>4 On the self-defeating character of fiscal adjustment for the highly indebted countries see Bresser-Pereira (1989).
+8 - On the self-defeating character of fiscal adjustment for the highly indebted countries see Bresser-Pereira (1989).

-&lt;sup>5 - It cannot be said that there is a straightforward relationship between debt and inflation, since there are some highly indebted countries with low inflation.
+9 - It cannot be said that there is a straightforward relationship between debt and inflation, since there are some highly indebted countries with low inflation.
 The trend, however, is quite clear.
 Highly indebted countries tend to present high inflation.
-According to IMF (1990: 61),
+According to IMF (1990: 61), among the net debtor developing countries, that presented high inflation between 1983-89, 89 per cent had debt-servicing difficulties.

+America are leading to the overvaluation of the local currencies.
+As a consequence inflation rates are reduced, but trade deficits appear, and the local manufacturing industries are endangered.
+This threat to local industry is augmented by the fact that most Latin American countries are engaged in long overdue trade liberalization programs.
+Trade liberalization is essential to Latin America, but together with currency appreciation, may be fatal to manufacture, as it happened to Martinez de Hoz's Argentina.
-Seventh, the resulting economic stagnation, besides reducing standards of living already very low and increasing infant mortality, endangers seriously the stability of the new democracies that have been established in these countries in the beginning of the 1980s' in part as a result of this same debt crisis.

-Eighth, in adopting the muddling through approach the creditor governments protect or bail out some banks, but due to the reduction of exports to the highly indebted countries, provoke losses of jobs and of profit opportunities in their own countries.

-Ninth, given the failure of the convention strategy for the debt crisis (a combination of adjustment and financing), the only alternative left is to reduce the debt.
-In order to cut annual net transfers from Latin American countries (around 25 per cent of Latin American exports) to a manageable 5 per cent, debt reduction or the reduction of debt service will have to be between 60 and 70 per cent (Knox, 1990; Trebat, 1990).

-Tenth, the strategy of the creditor countries is changing in the right direction debt reduction but its last manifestation, the Brady Plan, albeit should be welcomed, is a timid and insufficient move to solve the debt crisis, as it is based on voluntary mechanisms.
+- 7. Inertial inflation is resistant to conventional monetary and fiscal policy.
+The successful Israeli and Mexican experience in controlling inflation show that a combination of incomes policies and social agreement with orthodoxy policies are indicated.10 - 8.
+The economic stagnation of the 1980s is now giving place to modest rates of growth.
+In 1991 GDP increased 3 percent.
+For the first time in four years it was above the population growth rate.
+Yet, income concentration increased and wages remain very low.
+It is too soon to speak of economic recovery in Latin America.
+And the new democracies that have been established in these countries in the beginning of the 1980s' are far from being consolidated.
+The attempted coup in Venezuela early 1992 demonstrates this fact.
+11 - 9.
+In adopting the muddling through approach the creditor governments protect or bail out some banks, but due to the reduction of exports to the highly indebted countries, provoke losses of jobs and of profit opportunities in their own countries. - 10.
+Given the failure of the conventional strategy for the debt crisis (a combination of adjustment and financing), the only alternative left is to reduce the debt.
+In order to cut annual net transfers from Latin American countries (around 25 per cent of Latin American exports) to a manageable 5 per cent, debt reduction or the reduction of debt service will have to be between 60 and 70 per cent (Knox, 1990; Trebat, 1990). - 11.
+The strategy of the creditor countries eventually changed in the right direction debt reduction but its last manifestation, the Brady Plan, albeit should be welcomed, was a timid and insufficient move to solve the debt crisis, as it is based on voluntary mechanisms.
 It is an indication of the hesitations and dilemmas faced by governments of the creditor countries in relation to the debt.
 They know that a solution must be found to the debt crisis, but don't want to confront their own banks.
-The Mexican agreement is a good indication of this fact (Lustig, 1990; Castaneda, 1990).
-The effective debt reduction eventually obtained was around 10 per cent; the cash flow saving, around US\$ 1 billion per annum.
-Inflation is relatively under control in Mexico, but the economy remains stagnant.
-In 1989 GDP growth was scarcely over population growth, in 1990 it is expected to be below.
+The Mexican agreement is a good indication of this fact (Lustig, 1990; Castañeda, 1990).
+The effective debt reduction eventually obtained was around 15 percent; the cash flow saving, around 1 billion dollars per annum.
+Inflation is relatively under control in Mexico, but the economy only recently started growing as a strong

-Eleventh, given the lack of motivation of the creditor countries to solve the debt crisis, an eventual solution will be a unilateral ar quasi-unilateral reduction of the debt, followed by an agreement with the creditors.
-We have already an example of this type of solution: Costa among the net debtor developing countries, that presented high inflation between 1983-89, 89 per cent had debt-servicing difficulties.